 Home

 I am a writer and a licensed spiritual director, and the mother of three adult children.
-I am actively involved in the Anglican parish of St. Aidan, Moose Jaw, where my husband is the priest.
+In January 2024, I moved from Saskatchewan, Canada to Birmingham, Alabama where my husband is Canon Theologian at the Cathedral Church of the Advent.
 My life has been deeply shaped by years of ministry in the Indian subcontinent, in Lithuania and as administrative staff at Regent College, Vancouver and Cranmer Hall, University of Durham, England.

 MORE ABOUT ME